whatwg/compat/README.md

 ## Abstract

-This standard describes a collection of non-standard (and often vendor-prefixed) CSS properties and DOM APIs that web browsers need to support for compatibility with the de-facto web.
+The [Compatibility Standard](https://compat.spec.whatwg.org/) describes a collection of non-standard (and often vendor-prefixed) CSS properties and DOM APIs that web browsers need to support for compatibility with the de-facto web.

 ## Contribute